ken2213/status-bar-tooltip/README.md

 A link at the bottom right or left of the webpage right?

-That's what I am, a Status Bar Tooltip!!!!
+That's what I am, a Status Bar Tooltip...

 ## A Message for Occasional "Anchor Tag Haters" Out There